 It makes sense that stocks should be riskier – and have higher returns to compensate investors for that risk – than bonds.
-It makes sense that small stocks should be riskier, and have higher returns to compensate investors for that risk, than large cap stocks.
+It makes sense that small stocks should be riskier and have higher returns to compensate investors for that risk than large-cap stocks.

-If we were just ran the numbers, we could find all sorts of interesting relationships in the data that yielded massive returns in the past.
-But that’s the past – it doesn’t tell us anything about what will happen going forward.
+If we just ran the numbers, we could find all sorts of interesting relationships in the data that yielded massive returns in the past.
+But that’s past – it doesn’t tell us anything about what will happen going forward.

 And if we’re trying to sift through the data to find the right relationships, we’re probably running a whole bunch of tests.
 Remember, just by chance, one out of every twenty tests will look like there’s something there.

 That’s data mining.
 It can be incredibly difficult to root out.
 Even if you’re watching out for it, it’s always lurking in the background.